Welcome to PCE!

 What if someone asks me to do something I do not feel is safe?

-Do not, under any circumstances, do something on a PCE job site that you do not feel is safe, even when asked by a site lead.
+Do not, under any circumstances, do something on a PCE job site that you do not feel is safe, even when asked by a site supervisor.
 If you feel you have been asked to do something unsafe, please contact our office immediately at 866-335-4723.

 How/when will I be paid after working on an event?